Lawn Care During the Drought

 Although regular watering of the lawn is more than enough to help the lawn endure until autumn, sometimes it is not possible due to various reasons.

-Dry lawn isn't something that any gardener like to see, but sometimes it is inevitable.
+Dry lawn isn't something that any gardener likes to see, but sometimes it is inevitable.
 Or it just happens due to various unpredictable reasons, like malfunctioned programmable hose faucet timer (been there, done that) or similar.

-If the lawn is in area with regularly hot summers and lack of rain, with watering restrictions during periods of drought, the best thing one can do is to prepare the lawn for the drought.
+If the lawn is in an area with regularly hot summers and lack of rain, with watering restrictions during periods of drought, the best thing one can do is to prepare the lawn for the drought.